j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 is a miasmal wall,
 the retina retains:

-the constellated dome
+the constellated Dome
 a sunken bowl,
 inverted caldera of my skull.

-Lights embossed upon us.

 You can walk through the same stream once and when you do, it is the sky

 ---

-Unmoor the fossiled
-shore of sights,
-palimpsest of shadow, veins of light
+Fossils of light
+embossed upon us.

+Unmoor, abseil

 peridot, rorshach forest,
 cobalt of star charts,